ZbyszekMM/nu-embedded-qs/README.md

 - docker
 - docker-compose

-# Startup command:
+# Startup command
 	docker-compose up # from the directory where the docker-compose.yml file is located

-# Additional configuration:
+# Additional configuration

 Enrichers configuration should be added to app.conf; if you do it correctly, you will them in the components pallette.

 # Steps